Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/03-challenge_exercise.md

 ## Bowtie

 Before you use any tool it is a good idea to look at the [manual](http://bowtie-bio.sourceforge.net/manual.shtml#the-bowtie-aligner) to get a feel for the options available in the tool that you're using and figure out which of the options are the most appropriate for your dataset.
 There are two main ways that bowtie can align a transcriptome to a reference genome, an end-to-end alignment (which is the default) or a local alignment.
 The local alignment enables soft clipping of reads to improve the alignment score, while the end-to-end alignment uses all of the bases in the read but this may result in a poorer alignment score.
 The type of alignment you chose depends on the experiment that you run.
-For example if the reference that you were aligning to is very distantly realted than a local alignment that accomodates genomic differences expected between distantly related genomes.
+For example, if the reference that you were aligning to is very distantly related, then a local alignment that accommodates genomic differences will perform better.
 End-to-end alignment will be more appropriate for aligning reads to reference genomes that are closely related.

 ### Bowtie Index